 This is the highest-leverage thing most developers underinvest in.
 When AI generates a working implementation from a well-written spec, the spec is the work.

 Defining business goals precisely.
 Translating vague stakeholder intent into actual system behavior.
 Specifying edge cases, failure modes, performance expectations.
-None of that is new work.
-But it used to be a step you rushed through to get to the "real" work of writing code.
-Now it is the real work.
+None of that is new work, but it used to be a step you rushed through to get to writing code.
+Now it's the whole job.

-The developer who can take an ambiguous ask and produce a clear, testable description of what "done" looks like?
-That person is going to be wildly more valuable than the one who can bang out a feature in a weekend but can't explain what it's supposed to do.
+The developer who can take an ambiguous ask and produce a clear, testable description of what "done" looks like is going to be far more useful than the one who bangs out a feature in a weekend but can't explain what it's supposed to do.

 Orchestrating AI Is a Skill

 This is the genuinely new part.
-I don't use Claude Code as a typing assistant.
-I use it the way I'd work with a fast, tireless junior developer who needs clear direction.
-I describe intent.
-It generates implementation.
-I review, test, and iterate.
+I don't use Claude Code as a typing assistant, I use it the way I'd work with a fast, tireless junior developer who needs clear direction: I describe intent, it generates an implementation, and I review and iterate until the tests pass.
 The code is an artifact derived from a spec.
 I ship it.
 I didn't type it.

-Since making that switch at the end of 2025, the ratio has completely flipped.
-Almost all of my time goes into describing what I want, reviewing what I get, and designing the tests that prove it works.
-The total output is higher than it's ever been.
-The nature of the work is fundamentally different.
+The ratio has completely flipped.
+Almost all of my time goes into describing what I want and designing the tests that prove it works, and the work feels different than it used to.

 Own the Outcome